• Post author:

 _____________________________________________________________________

 So what are the three new weight classes for these waivers?
-We have drones up to and including .88 pounds (400g), drones greater than .88 pounds and up to 3.5 pounds (1587g), and drones over 3.5 pounds.
-Each of those classes will have their own criteria for approval.
-Make sure you put the full weight of your drone included on the application that includes ALL accessories.
+You may have noticed I used the word “classes” and not “categories”.
+This is deliberate as to not confuse those new waiver weight classes with the current FAA OOP Categories described in Subpart D. We have drones up to and including .88 pounds (400g) in the first class, and drones greater than .88 pounds and up to 3.5 pounds (1587g) in the second class.
+Drones over 3.5 pounds will be their own weight class and those waivers will be judged individually.
+We will not go into those in this article.
+When you fill out the application, make sure you put the full weight of your drone included on the application that includes ALL accessories.
 Let’s break those down.

-Drones .88 pounds or less must contain Remote ID, “shielding for rotating components” (prop guards), “anti-collision lights”, and weigh must be .88 pounds or less.
+Drones .88 pounds or less must contain Remote ID, “shielding for rotating components” (prop guards), and “anti-collision lights”.

 We have a list of some <.88 pound drones in our new provision update OOP article.